 Use the City as a Laboratory

-Since 1980, the Washington-Alexandria Architecture Center has served as an urban extension of the Virginia Tech School of Architecture + Design.
+Since 1980, the Washington-Alexandria Architecture Center has served as an urban extension of the Virginia Tech Architecture and Design programs.
 The WAAC offers a unique professional learning environment with an interdisciplinary, international, individual focus.
 Our pedagogy emphasizes freedom and responsibility as partners in ethical design practice.
 Students have the freedom to choose their own studio and thesis projects, and take on the responsibility to realize those projects.
 We inspire students to chart their own career paths and become the architects or urban designers they want to become.

 programs + admissions